pbugnion/jupyterlab-sql/README.md

 ### Database support

-*jupyterlab-sql* has been extensively tested against PostgreSQL and MySQL databases.
+*jupyterlab-sql* has been extensively tested against SQLite, PostgreSQL, and MySQL databases.

-It does not currently work with SQLite databases (in memory or on disk).
+Other databases supported by sqlalchemy may also work.

 ## Issue reporting and contributing